Comparator automata in quantitative verification: Limit-average comparator

-\begin{thm} The prefix-average comparator for relation $\geq$ is an $\omega$-CFL. \end{thm} While $\omega$-CFL can be easily expressed, they do not possess closure properties, and problems on $\omega$-CFL are easily undecidable.
+\begin{thm} The prefix-average comparator is an $\omega$-CFL\@. \end{thm} While $\omega$-CFL can be easily expressed, they do not possess closure properties, and several problems on $\omega$-CFL are easily undecidable.
 Hence, the application of $\omega$-context-free comparator will require further investigation.
+For example, it is unclear whether $\omega$-context free comparators can solve quantitative inclusion since complementation of $\omega$-CFL is undecidable.
+Problems like membership in $\omega$-CFG are decidable.
+We will have to investigate applications where reductions using $\omega$-context-free comparators require decidable operations such as membership.